Rachel Homan: Personal life

 Homan was born at the Ottawa Civic Hospital in Ottawa to parents Cathy and Craig Homan.
 She has an older brother, Mark, who is also a curler.
 Growing up in the Ottawa suburb of Orleans, Homan attended Cairine Wilson Secondary School and graduated from the University of Ottawa with a degree in Human Kinetics in 2011.
 She graduated from the University of Alberta with a bachelor's degree in education in 2020.
-She married Shawn Germain, a former professional hockey player from Edmonton, in September 2016.
+Homan met Shawn Germain, a former professional hockey player from Edmonton in 2014, and the two married in September 2016.
 They live in Beaumont, Alberta, and used to live in St. Paul, Alberta.
-Homan gave birth to a son, Ryatt Mitch Germain, in June 2019, and a daughter, Bowyn, in March 2021.
+Homan gave birth to a son, Ryatt Mitch Germain, in June 2019, a daughter, Bowyn, in March 2021, and another son, Briggs in September 2023.
 She is a fan of the Ottawa Senators NHL team.